Getting Started¤

 Offsets and warm-starting¤

-An offset is a fixed term added to the linear predictor before the inverse link.
+An offset is a fixed term added to the linear predictor before converting \(\eta\) to the response-scale mean.
 The classic use case is rate modeling in Poisson regression, where the offset is the log of exposure time or population size.

 import jax.numpy as jnp